huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

-Surround yourself with people you love and admire.
+Surround yourself with people you love and admire; with people who think differently than you.
 Put yourself in rooms you don't belong to; in rooms with a high density of value-aligned individuals.
 Reach out to inspiring people who are going to uplift you higher and living the life you want to live.
 Find people who are genuinely rooting for you to succeed and truly wanting to see you to win.
 Hold on to these people like your life depends on them.